IBM/aws_qradar_availability/data_sync_automation/README.md

 In SNS -> Topics, create a topic.
 Make sure to set the type to Standard (FIFO types cannot be used as Lambda triggers).
 The name should be meaningful (e.g. manage_failover_trigger).
 None of the optional sections are required, click Create topic at the bottom.
 ## Step 3 - create a CloudWatch Alarm
+In CloudWatch -> Alarms, create alarm and select a metric.
+The one we need is in NetworkELB -> Target Group, per AZ Metrics.
+From the list of Metrics, choose the one named UnHealthyHostCount that corresponds to the QRadar load balancer and the AZ for the Main Site.
+This metric will track the count of unhealthy hosts (EPs) in our primary deployment.
+When all is well, it should be zero.
+Click the Select Metric button.

+Specify the conditions under which this metric will cause an alarm to be raised.
+In the Metric panel, change the statistic to Maximum and the Period to 1 minute.
+In the Conditions panel choose static, Greater/Equal and a threshold of 1.
+Open the Addition configuration section and set the datapoints to 3 out of 3.
+These conditions and thresholds are a good starting point but you may wish to tune them to be more sensitive.
+With these values it will require the UnHealthyHostCount to be 1 or higher for 3 minutes before the Lambda function is triggered.
+Click next.

+Configure the action to take when the alarm is raised. make sure the state is 'in Alarm' and select the SNS topic created above.
+Click next at the bottom and name the alarm (e.g. Main Site UnHealthyHostCount).
+Click next and then Create alarm.
 ## Step 4 - create a Lambda function
 ## Step 5 - configure the Lambda function